-Each spring, St. Bonaventure University hosts a science fair for high school students in the Twin Tiers region of southwestern New York and northwestern Pennsylvania.
+Each spring, St. Bonaventure University, in partnership with Terra Science and Education, hosts a science fair for school students in the Twin Tiers region of southwestern New York and northwestern Pennsylvania.

 Judges for the fair include representatives from local manufacturers, along with professors and students from the science and mathematics departments at St. Bonaventure University.